 SPIS will give students college-level exposure to computer science, emphasizing problem-solving, communication skills, and mathematical modeling.
 Students will be exposed to project-based learning as well as research in computer science and engineering.
 In addition to academics, SPIS will introduce participants to the social, cultural, and broader intellectual experiences open to university students.
 Those accepted to the SPIS program will also receive career mentoring, and enjoy a series of lectures and demonstrations illustrating the exciting and varied career opportunities available in computer science and engineering.

 Students are expected to pay a total fee of $2,000 to partially cover the instructional expenses, housing and dining expenses for the five-week period, and books, supplies, and other incidental expenses.
-Actual cost of the program is about $4,000 per student.
-The program is subsidized considerably by UC, San Diego to encourage students to take advantage of the opportunity.
+SPIS 2015 has been subsidized by more than 50% by the Qualcomm Institute, the CSE Department, and the UC San Diego.
 A number of scholarships are available to partially cover the cost of the $2,000 fee based on financial hardship.
 Participants will live in UC, San Diego in campus housing for the entire duration of the program.

 The program runs for five weeks from August 2nd through September 5th, 2015.
 If you have any questions about the program, please send email to Professor Mohan Paturi at email@example.com with a brief statement about your interest and academic background.